-- If you find a wounded or dead bat, DO NOT touch a bat with your bare hands; - If you have had an encounter with a bat, seek medical attention immediately; - If you or a pet have come in contact with a bat, save the bat in a container without touching it and contact your local Public Health District to arrange testing for rabies.
-The bat must be received dead and have come in contact with a human or pet in order to be tested; - Always vaccinate your pets, including horses.
+- Do not touch a bat with your bare hands; - If you have had an encounter with a bat, seek medical attention immediately; - If you come in contact with a bat, save the bat in a container without touching it and contact your local Public Health District to arrange testing for rabies.
+Whenever possible, the bat should be tested to rule out an exposure to rabies.
+This is a free service; - Always vaccinate your pets, including horses.
 Pets may encounter bats outdoors or in the home; and - Bat-proof your home or cabin by plugging all holes in the siding and maintaining tight-fitting screens on windows.